 - Using Zendesk has definitive documentation on all the Zendesk features.

-- Zendesk holds regular webinars - live demonstrations and Q&As about how to use Zendesk and many of
+- Zendesk holds regular webinars - live demonstrations and Q&As about how to use Zendesk and many of its features.

 - The Zendesk Community is an active area of discussion about best practices and new features.